Tools/Calculators

 Will Bitcoin price go up after the halving?

 Historically, Bitcoin's price has increased significantly in the 12-18 months following each halving.
 However, past performance doesn't guarantee future results.
-The halving reduces new supply, but price is influenced by many factors including demand, regulation, macroeconomic conditions, and market sentiment.
+The halving reduces new supply, but price is influenced by many factors including demand, regulation, and market sentiment.

 What is the current Bitcoin block reward?